List of Turn A Gundam episodes

+Cover of the first Blu-ray volume by Bandai Visual.

 Show Overview

 Turn A Gundam is a 1999 Japanese mecha drama anime series and the eighth incarnation to Sunrise's long-running Gundam franchise.
 It was created for the Gundam Big Bang 20th Anniversary celebration and is directed by Yoshiyuki Tomino.
 It aired on Fuji TV from April 9, 1999, to April 14, 2000.
 The shows posits a distant future where Earth's technology has regressed to World War I levels.
 The show's conflict is set up by the planned return of a Moonrace, led by Queen Dianna Soreil who will have to defeat Earth's Militia force.

 Opening and Closing Theme Songs

 From episodes 2-38, the first opening theme is "Turn A Turn" (ターンAターン, Tān Ē Tān) by Hideki Saijo while from episodes 1-40 the ending theme is "Aura" by Shinji Tanimura.
 From episodes 39–50, the second opening theme is "Century Color" by RAY-GUNS while from episodes 41-49 the ending theme is "Tsuki no Mayu" (月の繭) by Yoko Kanno.
 For episode 50, the third ending theme is "Kagirinaki Tabiji" (限りなき旅路) by Aki Okui.